flakshack/internal-scp/README.md

 &nbsp; ForceCommand c:/internal-scp/internal-scp.exe\
 &nbsp; ChrootDirectory c:/sftp/%u

-Note that you should ensure that permissions are set properly on this EXE to prevent it from being overwritten by an SSH user.
+**Note the launched SCP command itself is not limited to the ChrootDirectory from a security perspective.**  While the user is limited to running SCP.EXE, this still allows the user to access any file on the host to which they have normal NTFS permissions (read & write).
+In particular, ensure that permissions are set properly on this EXE to prevent it from being overwritten by the SSH user.

-**Use of this code is at your own risk.** Someone smarter than me may know how to bypass it.
-Assume worst case scenario is user has full SSH access limited by standard Windows permissions you've assigned.
+**Use of this code is at your own risk.**
+You should assume the user has full SSH access limited by standard Windows permissions you've assigned.
+A proper implementation would include firewall access controls, anti-malware software, application whitelisting, file access auditing, logging, strict file permissions, and limited user rights.